Stellar-Cretaceus/Frostbearer-Wish-Dashboard/README.md

 <p align="center">
   This graph visualizes wish activity over time, categorized by item rarity (3-star, 4-star, 5-star).
-  The time granularity is set to daily, showing detailed day-by-day trends.
+  The time granularity is set to daily, showing detailed day-by-day trends. we can drill up to see other ranges (e.g. by months, by years)
 </p>

 ### 4. Most Pulled Banner